tejasahirrao1103/cloth_vton/README.md

-Currently, we provide a small test set with additional reference images "difference person wearing the target cloth" for trying our model.
-We plan to release the reference data generation code, along with our proposed full dataset containing model reference images, in the future.
+Currently, we provide a small test set that includes additional reference images of **different persons wearing the target clothes** for testing our model.
+You can find it in the `examples_try` folder.
+We plan to release the reference data generation code, along with our complete dataset containing model reference images, in the future.